bluelinelabs/LoganSquare/README.md

     @JsonField
     public String description;

-    @JsonField(fieldName = "similar_images")
+    @JsonField(name = "similar_images")
     List<Image> similarImages;

 }

 ```
 The first thing to note is that your JSON model class has to be annotated with the `@JsonObject` annotation.
 Next, any fields that you want parsed or serialized have to be annotated as `@JsonField`s.
-If you pass a `fieldName` into the `@JsonField` annotation, that's the name that LoganSquare will use when parsing and serializing your JSON.
-If you don't pass in a `fieldName`, it will use the name of your variable.
-For code clarity, we recommend always passing a `fieldName`, even if it isn't required.
+If you pass a `name` into the `@JsonField` annotation, that's the name that LoganSquare will use when parsing and serializing your JSON.
+If you don't pass in a `name`, it will use the name of your variable.
+For code clarity, we recommend always passing a `name`, even if it isn't required.

 ###Sample Model with Callbacks